cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 learn how, and why, to create data visualizations.
 Pay attention to this document: *it serves as the syllabus for the course*.

-A "visualization" is a visual representation of something we are interested in.

-It's *visual*: we will consume them with our eyes, and so it is essential for us to know how our eyes work --- and, more importantly, the parts of our brains.
-And it's also *representation*: we get to choose what the representation will be, and so we need to understand what happens when we make different choices.
-We also will worry about primarily about *data* visualization: we want to understand
+A "visualization" is simply a visual representation of an object of our interest.
+It's *visual*: we consume them with our eyes, and so it is essential that we know how our eyes work --- and, more importantly, the parts of our brains connected to our eyes.
+It's also a *representation*; we get to choose what this representation will be, and different choices lead to different pictures, some good and some bad.
+We will learn how to tell those apart, and how to make pictures that are more good than bad.

 Good data visualization involves perceptual psychology, mathematics, and computer science.
 This makes our subject